 After the Spanish conquered the Incas in Peru, they brought the curious tuber that had been cultivated in South America for 7,000 years to Europe during the late 1500s.
 While Europeans were suspect at first, the plant eventually took root in the fields and minds of many, serving as the sole subsistence food for 30 percent of the population in Ireland.
 Once Europeans started eating them, they made all sorts of dishes out of them.
 Along the way, scientists discovered just how nutritious potatoes actually are.
 Dahmen is quick to point out that whole milk and potatoes contain almost all the necessary daily nutrients you need, including B6, iron, potassium, carbohydrates, fiber and vitamin C.

 One of the most famous potatoes is the toy Mr. Potato Head, originally a set of parts that children stuck into a real potato in the 1950s.
+It was the first toy to be advertised on TV.
 Today the plastic potato toy is more popular than ever with a starring role in the Toy Story movies.
 The toy exhibit is one of the most fun in the museum.

 But don’t miss the potato signed by former vice president Dan Quayle.
 Vice President Quayle’s infamous misspelling of the word “potato” became fodder for broadcast newscasters, spurred on jokes from late-night talk shows and emboldened elementary school children to feel momentarily superior to one of the most powerful men in the nation.

 It was June 15, 1992, when Quayle incorrectly corrected a 12-year-old’s spelling of “potato” by adding an “e” to the end of the word during a spelling bee.
 The signed and slightly shriveled potato came to the museum byway of a Californian disc jockey who asked Quayle to sign the potato.